 - changes that are legally required or mandated by regulators;

-- " minor changes in formularies;
+- > minor changes in formularies;

-- " changes that result in a reduction

-in benefit level, but have a minimal or no impact on members (de minimus changes);
+- changes that result in a reduction in benefit level, but have a minimal or no impact on members (de minimus changes);

-- " treatment modality changes;
+- treatment modality changes;

-- " changes in technology; or
+- changes in technology;

-- " benefit reductions affecting the low option offered under a flexible benefits program, provided the benefit is available under a higher level option.
+- benefit reductions affecting the low option offered under a flexible benefits program, provided the benefit is available under a higherlevel option; or

-The parties will meet prior to February 1, 2006, to agree upon a more detailed definition of de minimus changes.
-If no agreement is reached by March 1, 2006, the issues and areas of disagreement will be summarized and submitted to the Strategy Group for resolution.
+- employee-paid benefits within a flexible benefits program shall be increased to match Employer improvements to non-represented flexible benefit programs.

+- b.
 A joint committee will be established at the national level to perform an annual review of the regional benefit programs which are subject to this provision, including traditional and flexible benefit plans.
 The committee will be provided timely annual summaries of such benefit programs and, where appropriate, will agree to changes.

+- c.
+Affordable Care Act Excise Tax

+Notwithstanding the above, Kaiser

+Permanente and the Coalition are

+committed to KP being the affordable

+health care provider of choice.

+As part of this commitment, Kaiser

+Permanente and the Coalition agree

+to collaborate in assuring that KP

+is not subject to any PPACA excise

+tax.
+If it is determined in May 2017

+- that a tax would be levied in 2018, the parties will meet and reach consensus decisions by August 2017 to avoid the tax. - d.
 Disputes arising under this provision will be submitted for review and resolution under Section 1.L.2. of the Agreement.